embeddedgo/embeddedgo.github.io/_posts/2019-12-08-playing_with_linear_accelerometer.md

 The complete code is [here]({{ site.baseur }}/code/2019-12-08-playing_with_linear_accelerometer/listing2.html).

 Another improvement of our simple program could be using the onboard LEDs instead of debug messages.
 We could transform our discovery board into some kind of electronic spirit level.
-It would be nice to use to use PWM to control LED brightness and this opens up a fascinating world of STM32 timers.
+It would be nice to use PWM to control LED brightness and this opens up a fascinating world of STM32 timers.
 However, this article is already long enough, so we will leave PWM and timers for another one.